-- 1. A student must call the Alternative Program at 324-2142 within 1 hour of his or her scheduled class time if the student will not attend class that day.
-As an alternative a parent or legal guardian may call the Alternative Program at any time during the school day to indicate the student will not attend school that day. - 2.
-A student who fails to call or arrange for his or her parents or legal guardian to call will earn an unexcused absence.
-Bringing a note from a doctor's office allows an absence to be excused. - 3.
-Students who are absent more than 3 times in an academic term will be suspended from the Alternative Program for the balance of the current academic term.
-Readmission to the Alternative Program must be approved by the Alternative Program teacher and the administration of the student's home school district. - 4.
-Any absence due to unusual circumstances such as vehicle break downs en route or inclement weather conditions can only be approved by the alternative program teacher or principal.
-In such cases the student must contact the alternative program on the same day the absence occurs. - 5.
-Students who are taking elective credits from the high school's regular program are expected to follow the regular program's attendance policy, regardless of the student's enrollment status in the alternative program.
+1. A student must call the Alternative Program at 324-2142 extension 104 within 1 hour of his or her scheduled class time if the student will not attend class that day.
+As an alternative a parent or legal guardian may call the Alternative Program at any time during the school day to indicate the student will not attend school that day.
+2. A student who fails to call or arrange for his or her parents or legal guardian to call will earn an unexcused absence.
+Bringing a note from a doctor's office allows an absence to be excused.

+3. Students who are absent more than 3 times in an academic term will be suspended from the Alternative Program for the balance of the current academic term.
+Readmission to the Alternative Program must be approved by the principal.

+4. Any absence due to unusual circumstances such as vehicle break downs en route or inclement weather conditions can only be approved by the alternative program teacher or principal.
+In such cases the student must contact the alternative program on the same day the absence occurs.

+5. Students who are taking elective credits from the high school's regular program are expected to follow the regular program's attendance policy, regardless of the student's enrollment status in the alternative program.